kumahq/kuma-website/src/production/upgrades.md

 ## Standalone

-To upgrade Kuma with a standalone deployment, first upgrade the control plane, then upgrade data plane proxies.
+To upgrade {{ site.mesh_product_name }} with a standalone deployment, first upgrade the control plane, then upgrade data plane proxies.
 To upgrade data plane proxies on Kubernetes, rollout the new deployment.
 This way injector will inject the newest sidecar.

 ## Multizone

-To upgrade Kuma with a multizone deployment, first upgrade the global control plane.
+To upgrade {{ site.mesh_product_name }} with a multizone deployment, first upgrade the global control plane.
 Then, upgrade zone control planes.
 As a last step, upgrade data plane proxies.